dlotterman/metal_code_snippets/documentation_stage/networking/operators_guide_metal_bgp.md

-# Operators Guide to Equinix Metal' BGP feature
+# Operators Guide to Equinix Metal's BGP feature

 *Operating Equinix Metal's BGP feature with FRR as an example*